wp-plugins/sexy-author-bio/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==

+= 1.3.7 8/10/2015 =
+* Added "Icon Position" setting that allows you to display icons at the top or bottom of your bio
+* Fixed "Display Avatar on Smartphones" setting bug
+* Cleaned up the styles further to allow more flexibility and better responsiveness
+* Disabled the resetting of Sexy Author Bio's settings upon deactivation of the plugin

 = 1.3.6 2/15/2015 =
 * Added "Nofollow Links" option in Sexy Author Bio settings